DMA-Technologies/uvm-demo/INSTALL_WINDOWS.md

 -------------------------------------------------------------------------------

-This is a general outline of process required to download and build the UVM/SystemC Demonstration Project using MSVC 2022.
+This is a general outline of process required to download and build the UVM/SystemC Demonstration Project using MSVS 2022.
 Specific details for each step of the outline are detailed in the respective sections, below.

-Some MSVC configuration and platform combinations were observed to have inconsistent properties, causing build issues.
+Some MSVS configuration and platform combinations were observed to have inconsistent properties, causing build issues.
 These issues are resolved in steps 6 and 7, which apply updates to the added projects.